deltqz/dvdoll/README.md

 # DVDoll - FFmpeg DVD remuxer
 DVDoll is a guided CLI tool that walks you through the process of remuxing your DVDs to MKV files.
-No commands, no GUIs; just choose a file and the chapters to process.
+No commands, no GUIs; just choose a DVD folder/ISO and the chapters to process.
 It also detects whether your audio is PCM or AC3/DTS/MP2.
 In the former case, it converts it to FLAC, otherwise it simply remuxes it.

 <img width="961" height="520" alt="image" src="https://github.com/user-attachments/assets/ced8da45-9abe-4620-89fa-cde7f8059b8b" />